 Hemp protein powder is produced by pressing the raw hemp seeds, and then milling this "flour" even more finely to remove some of the starch.
 Hemp protein powder makes a wonderful addition to smoothies and puddings.
 Hemp oil is cold/expeller pressed hemp seeds.
 This oil is incredibly delicate, and needs to be refrigerated, and once opened, consumed quite quickly to reap the full benefits.
 Just a tablespoon added to smoothies every day is extremely beneficial.
 In case you are going to ask, organic hemp milk, hemp protein powder, and hemp oil do not contain any THC (tetrahydrocannabinol) found in marijuana and are perfectly safe and legal.

-I LOVE hemp seeds.
-But not everybody is quite as partial to their rich nutty flavour that is similar to sunflower seeds.
-If this is you, just add some more vanilla extract and dates or other sweetener.
+The rich nutty flavor is similar to sunflower seeds.
+If you don't enjoy this flavor add some more vanilla extract and dates or other sweetener.
 Also add in the optional NON GMO soy or sunflower seed lecithin and coconut butter too.

-I like to mix things up, and make a different plant based milk every couple of days to get nutritional diversity and flavourful variety.
-I like to make homemade almond milk, cashew milk, macadamia milk, hazelnut milk, Brazil nut milk, coconut milk, rice milk, pumpkin seed milk, sunflower seed milk, and sacha inchi seed milk.
+I mix things up and make a different plant based milk every couple of days to get nutritional diversity and flavor variety.
+I make homemade almond milk, cashew milk, macadamia milk, hazelnut milk, Brazil nut milk, coconut milk, rice milk, pumpkin seed milk, sunflower seed milk, and sacha inchi seed milk.
 They are all super easy, and are wonderful to drink, to use in smoothies, puddings, soups, or for use on cereals etc.

-But hemp milk is so protein-rich, I include it in the rotation every week.
+But hemp milk is so protein-rich I include it in the rotation every week.
 I always consume my hemp seed milk unstrained for the maximum nutritional benefit.
 But, if you would prefer a smoother milk, strain it with a nut milk bag.
-Either way, there are a hundred reasons to give this recipe a go!
+Either way, give this recipe a go!
 It's so much better than commercial hemp milk.
 But, make sure you use shelled hemp seeds.
 Enjoy.